tomkom/pyGeoInfoVS/README.md

 In both of these use cases, I am sick and tired of patching a single story based on a heterogenous assortment of libraries that I have to use - I would like one library that somehow covers most (not all).
 In teaching, this is an absolute requirement, in particular as it is a nightmare to maintain teaching materials and code from eyar to year, and track the maturity of libraries.

+This is reflected in the variety of Python viz libraries, referenced here: https://www.anaconda.com/python-data-visualization-2018-why-so-many-libraries/

+Variety is great - but pragmatic decisions include ease of API, consistency, active maintenance, and others.

 As an etalon, the consistency and readability of the ggplot ecosystem (R) is sought.
 That has a learning curve as well, of course, but the idioms are consistent.

 ## Approach